 Solving \rel$($\textsc{Max Independent Set}$, \dist, d)$, where \textsc{Max Independent Set} is the optimization variant, is in principle much harder (see~\cref{sec:open}) than solving \rel$($\textsc{Independent Set}$, \dist, d)$.
 In the latter, one can edit the input graph to be clearly below or clearly above the threshold.
 In the former, whichever nearby graph ends up being selected for the output, its independence number should be precisely known.

 We start by establishing \cref{thm:1/2-4/3} for~\textsc{Independent Set}.
-The algorithms are simple win-wins planting witnesses of low or of high independence number.
+The algorithms are simple win--win arguments, planting witnesses of low or of high independence number.
 The matching lower bounds are based on the famously high inapproximability of~\textsc{Max Independent Set}~\cite{Hastad96,Zuckerman07}.
 We then show that a~restricted form of polynomial-time reductions, namely polynomial-time isomorphisms both preserving the input size and the distance between inputs, transfers the hardness radius; see~\cref{thm:lpi} for a~precise statement.
 As a~consequence, we obtain~\cref{thm:1/2-4/3} for \textsc{Clique} and \textsc{Vertex Cover}.

 The algorithms for~\textsc{Independent Set} almost readily work for \textsc{Clique Cover}, and hence for \textsc{Coloring} via~\cref{thm:lpi}.
 We finally adapt the hardness results for \textsc{Coloring} (and hence for \textsc{Clique Cover} via~\cref{thm:lpi}).
-This requires a~bit more work, especially for the distance $\diste$ where we leverage a~classical upper bound of the chromatic number of $m$-edge graphs (\cref{obs:m-to-degen}), and the Cauchy--Schwarz inequality.
+This requires a~bit more work, especially for the distance $\diste$ where we use a~classical upper bound of the chromatic number of $m$-edge graphs (\cref{obs:m-to-degen}) and the Cauchy--Schwarz inequality.

 As far as approximation algorithms and parameterized complexity are concerned, \textsc{Vertex Cover}, which admits fixed-parameter tractable algorithms and polynomial-time \mbox{2-approximation} algorithms, is ``much more tractable'' than the other problems of~\cref{thm:1/2-4/3}.
-On the contrary, the complexity measure of ascending hardness radius (for, say, $\diste$) groups \textsc{Vertex Cover} together with \textsc{Independent Set} and \textsc{Coloring}, higher up than \textsc{Dominating Set} and \textsc{Hamiltonian Cycle}.
+By contrast, the complexity measure of ascending hardness radius (for, say, $\diste$) groups \textsc{Vertex Cover} together with \textsc{Independent Set} and \textsc{Coloring}, higher up than \textsc{Dominating Set} and \textsc{Hamiltonian Cycle}.